By Linda B. White

 Eating fish twice a week also benefits eye health, as the retina requires the omega-3 fatty acids eicosapentaenoic (EPA) and docosahexaenoic (DHA) contained in oily fish.
 Studies show that people who consume more fish have a 38 percent reduction in macular degeneration.
-Some excellent fish options that are high in Omega-3s—yet responsibly fished and low in toxic mercury—include Alaskan wild salmon, arctic char (farmed or wild-caught), Atlantic mackerel, Pacific sardines, Alaskan or British Columbian sablefish (or black cod) and oysters (farmed).
-To learn more about sustainable fishing practices and healthy fish, visit the Monterey Bay Aquarium’s Seafood Watch site.
+Some excellent fish options that are high in Omega-3s—yet responsibly fished and low in toxic mercury—include Alaskan wild salmon, arctic char (farmed or wild-caught), Atlantic mackerel, Pacific sardines, Alaskan or British Columbian sablefish (or black cod), and oysters (farmed).

 Herbs for Eye Health